DanGeffroy/hubfy/README.md

 ```
 The app is now running on : http://localhost:8080/

-Made with <3 by Dan
+Made with :heart: by Dan